dokc/Get-Started/data-on-kubernetes-get-started-guide.md

 ### Operators 101

+"The goal of an Operator is to put operational knowledge into software" - https://operatorhub.io/what-is-an-operator

+Operators takes knowledge of how to implement, deploy, run, maintain and protect software applications on Kubernetes and puts it into a repeatable framework for automation.
+The framework and automation in turn provide Day 1 Operations (installation, configuration, etc.) and Day 2 Operations (re-configuration, update, backup, failover, restore, etc.) for applications.
+You can read more about the framework at the [operatorframework.io](https://operatorframework.io/)

 #### Purpose
 Provide resources explaining what operators are and what role they play in running data workloads on kubernetes